jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 So I lift my sword, and smile.
 I smile at eternal rest.
 Because the Jedi will no longer face down the Sith.
 It's the extras job now, so make a tool that will forever kill them.

 So I raise my sword, and Darth Blockbuster, the ignorance protagonist of a dead ruling philosophy, strikes me down.I did happy.
 Because you know the lesson.
 The person who holds the tools wins.
 Build the Life Star and you'll never face a Sith Lord again.
+The Life Star, it's life with perpetual democracy.

+PICTURE, LIKE DOUGLASS' BUT WITH LIGHTSTAR AND A BLANK HEIRARCHY

+* and civilization story gets a big upgrade.
+We need to change our ruling philosophy to take advantage of digital tools.
+Only you can make it happen.
+That doesn't mean we replace red / blue, it means we disable the Sith from every coming back.